KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_5.md

   ```bash
   git init
   ```
+   {% hint style='tip' %}
+Feel free to grab a mentor if you didn't have the opportunity to attend the Git session or if you need a refresher!
+   {% endhint %}

 4. In Atom, right click on the "trivia-api" folder in the left side **Project** pane and choose **New File**.
 Name this file _.gitignore_ (**notice the filename starts with a .**)